gelinas/rivet-v1/README.md

 Bulma is compiled with a node-sass developer dependency to allow the customization of theme variables and the injection of custom classes.

-Variables are defined in the `/src/styles` directory.
+Theme variables are defined in the `/src/styles` directory.
 Global classes or styles are defined in `/src/App.scss`.

 Component specific files are contained within a `.scss` file in their respective component directory

 Hyphenated classes such as `is-size-6` in the React components are bulma native CSS classes and are documented in the [Bulma Documentation](https://bulma.io/documentation/).
 Underscored classes such as `spinner_center` are custom CSS classes built for this application.

-### Forms

-Form state for adding and editing profiles is managed by the [Formik](https://formik.com/) library and validated with [Yup](https://github.com/jquense/yup).
+## Testing

+Jest is use for snapshot, unit, and integration tests.

+The [Testing-Library/React library](https://testing-library.com/docs/react-testing-library/intro) is used to help test React components.
+It includes many utilities that simplify setting up and testing React components. `@testing-library/jest-dom` provides additional assertion methods. `@testing-library/user-event` has utilities for simulating user events such as clicking on a button.

 ## Available Scripts